StonyBrookDB/EaserGeocoder/README.md

 ### API
 The jar file could take following parameters.

-#### 1. Mode
+#### 1. Input File
-This is used to assign the input and output format.
-Different modes are explained in details here.
+This mandatory parameter is the address of input file with the format in below.

-#### Program Modes

-This program works in four modes.
-Although, the functionality of the program is more or less the same, these modes are useful for different scenarios.

-1. [**Comparision Mode**](README.md#comparision-mode) For measuring accuracy of this system given a list of addresses with their geolocations as the ground truth.

-2. [**Searching Mode**](README.md#searching-mode) To extract geolocations for list of addresses, most common mode.

-3. [**Detailed Debug Mode**](README.md#detailed-debug-mode) Generates the entire search information for all sources.

-4. [**Full Features Mode**](README.md#full-features-mode) If you want to look get the features to be trained in decision tree for all addresses for all sources, choose mode 4, which is fully feature mode.

-#### 2. Inputfilename
-This is used to designate the file address you want this program to geocode.
 Currently we are only supporting csv format with headers as follow - Latitude, Longitude, Address 1, Address 2, City, County, State, Zip code, Country.
 There are four requirements for the input file listed below.

 1. Must have meaningful building number.
 2. Must have zip code.